Copper intrauterine devices (IUDs)

-- An IUD is a type of birth control.
+- It is a type of birth control.

-- It may be known as a LARC device or a long-acting reversible contraceptive method of birth control.
+- It is known as a long-acting reversible contraceptive (LARC) method of birth control.

-- Some women who use a copper IUD get heavier or longer periods than they had before.
+- Some people who use a copper IUD get heavier or longer periods than they had before.

-- Paragard® also can be used for emergency contraception.
+- Paragard® can be used for emergency contraception too.

 - You may be able to get pregnant right away after an IUD is removed.